LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\revision{ This study investigates the hypothesis of continuity–discretization gap in chemical reasoning, proposing that the discontinuity of natural language inhibits the modeling of continuous chemical manifolds.
+\revision{ This study investigates the ``modality mismatch'' hypothesis in chemical LLMs, proposing that the discontinuity of natural language inhibits the modeling of continuous chemical manifolds.
 By introducing LatentChem, we demonstrate that decoupling reasoning from linguistic generation offers a superior computational substrate for chemical logic.
-Our analysis reveals the mechanism behind this success: the model exhibits spontaneous internalization, voluntarily abandoning verbose textual derivations for compact latent computation that correlates with physical chemical topology.
-This structural advantage translates directly into performance, with LatentChem achieving a \textbf{59.88\%} non-tie win rate against strong explicit baselines on ChemCoTBench and a \textbf{10.84$\times$} efficiency gain, effectively breaking the trade-off between reasoning depth and inference latency.
+Our analysis reveals the mechanism behind this success: the model exhibits spontaneous internalization, abandoning verbose textual derivations for compact latent computation that correlates with physical chemical topology.
+This structural advantage translates directly into performance, with LatentChem achieving a \textbf{59.88\%} non-tie win rate against strong explicit baselines on ChemCoTBench and a \camera{\textbf{10.84$\times$} reduction in reasoning step overhead (\textbf{5.96$\times$} wall-clock speedup)}, effectively breaking the trade-off between reasoning depth and inference latency.

-\paragraph{Limitations and future directions.} The transition to latent reasoning changes the interface through which intermediate reasoning is exposed.
-Because computation unfolds in continuous latent space rather than explicit tokens, intermediate steps are not automatically available as human-readable traces.
-Although we provide empirical analyses of the latent dynamics, the current framework does not yet offer a native mechanism for systematically externalizing these internal trajectories in symbolic form.
-Future work should focus on hybrid cognitive architectures~\cite{kahneman2011thinking}: systems that leverage efficient latent thinking for heavy structural computation (System 1) while retaining the ability to decode these thoughts into explicit language when justification is required (System 2).
-Ultimately, this work establishes latent thinking not merely as an acceleration trick, but as a foundational reasoning modality for the next generation of scientific AI. }
+\paragraph{Limitations and future directions.} The transition to latent reasoning introduces an inherent interpretability trade-off, as the internalized process sacrifices the transparency of explicit CoT.
+While our post-hoc analysis validates the physical grounding of these thought vectors, the reasoning process remains opaque to human users. \camera{This opacity can complicate scientific auditability and trust, especially when intermediate reasoning must be inspected for verification.} \camera{We also observe task-dependent gains and regressions, and acknowledge broader source-level overlap through shared public databases, the lack of separate RL prompt data, underexplored sensitivity to reward-design choices across heterogeneous tasks, and GRPO training stability as limitations.} Future work should focus on hybrid cognitive architectures~\cite{kahneman2011thinking}: systems that leverage efficient latent thinking for heavy structural computation (System 1) while retaining the ability to decode these thoughts into explicit language when justification is required (System 2). \camera{Ultimately, within the chemistry-specific empirical scope of this paper, this work positions latent thinking not merely as an acceleration trick, but as a promising reasoning modality for future scientific AI systems.} }